SWAM-S stands for Synchronous Waves Acoustic Modeling – Strings.

 The Physics of Bowed Strings

-The bow allows the player to continuously input energy and so to maintain a note.
+The bow allows the player to input energy continuously and so to maintain a note.
 This affects the timbre too: after a pluck, the high harmonics fade away quickly, leaving only the fundamental and some weak lower harmonics, while bowing maintains the rich harmonic spectrum.

 Helmholtz motion is the name given to the idealized motion of the string during stick and slip cycles.